justinreginaldtan/DailyCTF/portswigger_academy/path-traversal/README.md

 ## Path Traversals
 **Date completed**: 2025-05-08

-No I missed two days on my CTF Streak :(.
-It's okay we continue forward!
-Starting the streak again.
-CTFs were getting exponentially more difficult, so I'm starting portswigger's academy lessons/labs on common web vulnerabilities using BurpSuite.
+I'm starting portswigger's academy lessons/labs on common web vulnerabilities using BurpSuite.
 This will help me with future CTFs, as well as enhance my overall cybersecurity knowledge.

 ### Goal